ThreeSixtyGiving/standard/documentation/metadata.md

 For publishers sharing data in spreadsheets, the metadata fields are included in a Meta sheet.
 This means your file would have a sheet for the grant data and one for the metadata.

 If you are publishing using Excel or OpenDocument formatted spreadsheets you can add the Meta tab to your data by following these steps:
 1. Add a new sheet to the spreadsheet and rename it Meta.
 Note that it is important to name the sheet accurately to ensure that the data is recognised by 360Giving tools as metadata.

 2. In the first column (usually ‘A’) put the names of the metadata fields you wish to include.

-You can find the names by looking at the Meta sheet Table.
+You can find the names by looking at the [Meta sheet Table.](https://standard.threesixtygiving.org/en/new-docs-style/reference/#meta-sheet)

 3. In the second column (usually ‘B’) you should fill out these with the appropriate values.
 Some fields require different types of values such as URLs or dates.
-The information about data format is also provided in the Meta sheet Table.
+The information about data format is also provided in the [Meta sheet Table.](https://standard.threesixtygiving.org/en/new-docs-style/reference/#meta-sheet)

 4. Once you have filled out the details you can check whether the formatting is correct by uploading the file into the Data Quality Tool.
 Follow the feedback to make any changes needed to the metadata before publishing the file.

-If the Meta sheet is not named correctly the Data Quality Tool will not recognise the metadata and give error messages.
+If the Meta sheet is not named correctly the <a href="https://dataquality.threesixtygiving.org/" target="_blank">Data Quality Tool</a> will not recognise the metadata and give error messages.

 5. Publish the file how you normally do.

 ### Metadata Templates
 There is a version of the 360Giving Spreadsheet Template which includes the Meta sheet.

+You can download this template from the [Meta sheet section.](https://standard.threesixtygiving.org/en/new-docs-style/reference/#meta-sheet)

 ## Field guidance
 This guidance provides further information about the fields in Meta sheet and the kind of data that is expected or appropriate for each.